eclipse-che/che-operator/README.md

 ### TLS

 TLS is enabled by default.
-Turning it off is not recommended as it will cause malfunction of some components (for example Che Theia web-views).
+Turning it off is not recommended as it will cause malfunction of some components.

 #### OpenShift